RachaelMahon/sentencing_capstone/capstone_report.md

 After a max depth of 8 the model begins to suffer very slightly but it is important to note here that, due to limitations of the data already discussed and explored further later, the model does not profess to fit the data well.
 The highest R2 score it is capable of achieving in the model complexity graph is barely 0.3, only rising about 0.15 with increasing depths and then very slightly begins to diverge.
 Really any changes in max depth from 6 to 10 would not significantly impact the quality of the fit and it could never be accused of overfitting.

+3. Creating the decision tree regressor and fit it with our training data - this was by far the easiest portion of the task.
+It worked totally out of the box.
+It seemed so easy that I assumed something must be wrong for a long time and was trying to debug it before I realised that it actually did just work out of the box like that.
+It seems too good to be true.

+Simply put, you create the new Decision Tree regressor from sklearn with a parameter of "max_depth" set equal to the optimal max_depth decided by the previous step.
+You fit it with your target and feature training data.

 ### Refinement

 A great many things could be improved about this algorithm.
 I feel the project would benefit from an expanded range of features and more nuanced continuous variables which may be available as this data is supposed to be publicly available.
 My approach to making the variables continuous was a bit of a sledgehammer.
 Overall, I must concede that the project was a bit of a failure in terms of predicting actual sentencing.
-I was optimistic about the possibility based on the fact that there was so much data but so many compromises and concessions had to be made to shoe-horn it into a regression problem when ultimately, I classification problem may have been much more fruitful.
+I was optimistic about the possibility based on the fact that there was so much data but so many compromises and concessions had to be made to shoe-horn it into a regression problem when ultimately, a classification problem may have been much more fruitful.
 My personal interest in the topic, and likely my biases, blinded me to the limitations of this data.

 ## IV.
 Results

-Overfitting is a known issue when using Decision Trees and based on the R2 score, it's clear that the model is capable of generalising well.
+Overfitting is a known issue when using Decision Trees however it's clear that this model is not being overfit as is has poor R2 scores on the training data.
+This doesn't mean that it will be able to generalise well.
+It does not generalise well at all.

+I feel that this is most clear from the learning curves above.
+The performance of the model against training data deteriorates immediately as new data is added and then remains static at a low R2 score of about 0.3 from about 10,000 training points onwards.
+The score on the training data is so low after 10,000 records that the model could not be considered to be overfitting but it still has a low R2 score on the testing data.
+The ideal situation to be in is a learning curve where the testing and training data lines converge at a point with a high R2 score.
+This means it is accurate on the seen data but also that it has learned rules from the seen data and it is effectively applying it to the unseen data.
+For our model, this is not the case.
+It converges with a very poor R2 score very quickly on a small portion of the training data.
+If the algorithm is unable to adequately predict seen data, it is unlikely to cope well when given a testing set.

 ### Model Evaluation and Validation